ThomasBrazier/EasyMareyMap/README.md

 * 'phys' physical position on a reference genome (bp)
 * 'gen' genetic position on a linkage map (cM)
 * 'vld' only markers TRUE are valid and used in analyses

-### mareyMap objects

-EasyMareyMap uses an S3 Object to encode all information (interpolation output...) and metadata and uses methods to apply specific methods to Marey maps and recombination maps.
-A `mareyMap` S3 object must contain only one genetic map (i.e. one chromosome), but the input data can contain multiple chromosome (hence chromosome name must be specified).